John Orr (police officer, born 1918)

 Sir John Henry Orr (13 June 1918 – 26 September 1995) was a Scottish police officer and was the first Chief Constable of the Lothian and Borders Police.
 He was also a former Scotland international rugby union player.

 Police career

 Orr became a clerk with the then Edinburgh City Police.
 After becoming a full police constable, he rose through the ranks and became Chief Constable of the former Lothians and Peebles Constabulary.
 Following a merger of three police forces on 16 May 1975, John Orr became the first Chief Constable of the newly created Lothian and Borders Police, serving in the post until 1983.

-He was awarded an OBE in 1972, the Queen's Police Medal (QPM) in 1977, and was made a Knight Bachelor in the 1979 Birthday Honours.
+He was appointed an OBE in 1972, awarded the Queen's Police Medal (QPM) in 1977, and was made a Knight Bachelor in the 1979 Birthday Honours.

 Rugby Union career

 Amateur career

 Orr played for the Edinburgh City Police rugby team.

 Provincial career

 He played in the 1946 inter-city match for Edinburgh District.